 What is Acid Reflux?

-is caused by a combination of conditions that increase the presence of acid reflux in the oesophagus.
-Factors that weaken or relax the lower oesophageal sphincter make reflux worse and are:
+GERD is caused by a combination of conditions that increase the presence of acid reflux in the oesophagus.
+Factors that weaken or relax the lower oesophageal sphincter and make reflux worse are:

-The common symptoms of GORD are heartburn, acid regurgitation, and difficulty swallowing (dysphagia).
-Persistent heartburn, sometimes referred to as acid indigestion, is the most common symptom of GORD.
+Persistent heartburn, sometimes referred to as acid indigestion, is the most common symptom of GERD.

 Heartburn is a burning, painful sensation in the center of the chest, behind the sternum (breastbone).
 It often starts in the upper abdomen and spreads up into the neck.
 It is usually worse after eating and can last as long as two hours.
 The pain usually does not start or get worse with physical activity.
 Exacerbating factors, include lying down or bending over.

-The absence of heartburn does not rule out GORD.
+The absence of heartburn does not rule out GERD.

 - Regurgitation – a sour or bitter-tasting acid backing up into your throat or mouth

 - Bloody or black stools or bloody vomiting